sagnikbanerjee15/Abridge_old/README.md

 source ~/.bashrc
 ```

+Download `abridge` directly from GitHub using `git clone`.
+Please note that this version is developmental and might contain bugs

 ```bash
 https://github.com/sagnikbanerjee15/Abridge.git
 ```

-On High performance clusters please use singularity.
+`abridge` will execute either `docker` or `singularity` depending on which software is available.

 # Generating alignments

 Alignments can be generated using a number of different software.
+For more details on how to generate alignments please refer to https://github.com/alexdobin/STAR or https://github.com/DaehwanKimLab/hisat2

-## STAR
+## Inputs to `abridge`

 # Compress

 ## Compress a single RNA-Seq file

+`abridge`

 ### Lossless compression